woojiahao/git-guide/02-first-repository/README.md

 Now that you have set up your environment, you are ready to start learning Git.

-In this chapter, you will be the basic ideas surrounding Git and start using Git.
+In this chapter, you will be learning the basic ideas surrounding Git and start using Git.

 ## Pre-requisite concepts